SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 If you're using `kube-prometheus-stack.prometheus.additionalServiceMonitors`, you have to remove all Sumo Logic related service monitors from the list, because they are now covered by `sumologic.metrics.serviceMonitors` configuration.
 This will make your configuration more clear.

+#### Migrating your metrics configuration

+If you're adding extra configuration to fluentd metrics, you will likely want to do analogical modifications in OpenTelemetry.

+Please look at the [Metrics modifications](./collecting-application-metrics.md#metrics-modifications) doc.

 ### Known issues